 Many people choose to spread their loved one’s cremated remains, or ashes, after a cremation service in Clarksville, TN.
 While burying the ashes or inurning them are popular, scattering or spreading ashes is even more so.
 This is especially true when it comes to spreading veteran’s ashes.

-Did you know there are many different ways to spread ashes after veteran’s services?
+Did you know there are many different ways to spread ashes after veteran’s services without breaking cremation laws?
 Take these as examples:

 - Fireworks – Spreading ashes is usually a somber experience, but why not make it more fun and celebratory with fireworks?
 Firework companies make fireworks using the cremated remains to have the deceased be a part of a spectacular light show in the sky.